OpenAgricultureFoundation/openag_pfc2/instructions.md

 8. Double check all bar orientations, then attach the two assemblies together. ![Final step of bottom layer assembly](photos/Frame Build Photos/Bottom Layer 6.jpg)

 ### Mount Frame to Base Plate
+1. The Frame is mounted to the baseplate with **S-018-32-075-PST-F-AL** Binder post.
+The countersunk holes of the baseplate should face down.

 ### Mounting Vertical Members
 1. There are three vertical members: **STR-BAR-0002**, **STR-BAR-0009** & **STR-BAR-0010**